Lamborghini Espada: Prototype

 Following the 1967 debut of the Marzal, a prototype of what would become the Espada was constructed by Bertone and the Lamborghini factory.
 The wooden body buck made for the Jaguar Pirana concept car was used in the construction of this prototype.
 The design was visually in-between the Lamborghini Marzal, Pirana and the production series I Espada.
 It had the very low nose and gullwing doors of the Marzal, but a front end treatment much closer to the production Espada.
 An unusual configuration of multiple large side windows was designed, possibly to improve rear 3/4 vision.
 The engine, transmission and rear differential were all 400 GT units.
 This car was completed and driven by Lamborghini test drivers, but was subsequently stored uncovered in a field behind the Lamborghini factory.
 It is now in the collection of the Museo Ferruccio Lamborghini.

 Lancomatic suspension prototype

-One Espada was fitted with a prototype hydropneumatic self-leveling rear suspension called "Lancomatic."
+One Espada was fitted with a prototype hydropneumatic self-levelling rear suspension called "Lancomatic".
 This car was shown at the 1968 Turin Auto Show, but remained a one-off experiment and did not enter production.
 The suspension system was developed in collaboration with Langen, a German company owned by the suspension component manufacturer Ehrenreich.
 This system was possibly developed in order to compete with the Ferrari 365 GT 2+2, which was also equipped with self-leveling rear suspension.
 According to Lamborghini test driver Bob Wallace, the Lancomatic suspension was promising but very costly and had significant technical issues, including seal failure due to heat and friction and harsh ride quality.